LibreCAD/docs/guides/drawing.rst

 Another option is to draw the line at the desired angle:

    - Click the "Angle" line tool icon.
-   - On the "Tool Options" tool bar specify an angle of 135, a length of 200 units and the "Snap Point" at the "Start".
+   - On the "Tool Options" tool bar specify an *Angle* of "135", a *Length* of "200" units and the *Snap Point* at the "Start".
    - With the "Snap on Endpoints" enabled click close to the end of the line at *absolute coordinate* 600,300.
 Clicking the mouse should result in a line angled up and to the left.
 The line is too long, but can be *trimmed* to suit (see "Modifying Entities" below).

 Which ever of the above methods is used, the result should be:   (Insert image)